 Diversification means you need to learn how to do more than just taxes.
 There are a good number of options out there for tax preparers.
 Here are some of the most common.

 Bookkeeping services are great to add because they are a year-round necessity.
 If you are already preparing taxes for the business, bookkeeping could be an easy add-on.
-Conversely you may acquire clients for your bookkeeping services that may become tax preparation clients as well.
+Conversely, you may acquire clients for your bookkeeping services that may become tax preparation clients as well.
 Becoming a bookkeeper requires

 Bookkeeping software will also be needed such as Intuit’s QuickBooks, which is the standard used by most bookkeepers.

 Chances are your clients are already asking you financial questions that go beyond taxes.
 Adding financial planning to your list of services will help deepen the relationship with your clients and generate more revenue.
-Unless you provide only fee-based financial services, you will need to obtain securities licenses and have a relationship with a broker-dealer such as HD VEST that specializes in working with tax preparers.
+Unless you provide only fee-based financial services, you will need to obtain securities licenses and have a relationship with a broker-dealer such as HD VEST which specializes in working with tax preparers.
 You can find more info on the American Institute of CPAs website.

 Becoming an Enrolled Agent (EA) grants you unlimited representation rights before the IRS and the ability to represent your clients on any matter.
 Without the EA certification, tax preparers have limited representation rights.
 This means that tax preparers who are not EAs (called “unenrolled preparers”) can only represent clients whose returns they prepared and signed.
 The Income Tax School offers EA Exam prep resources that will help prepare you for the EA Exam.
 More on taxpayer representation can be found at IRS.gov.
 You should also become educated in the Taxpayer Representation process by taking courses such as those offered by the National Association of Enrolled Agents (NAEA) National Tax Practice Institute.